 The next tab takes you to the server list.
-IPVanish features a robust and growing list of over 950 servers in over 60 countries, so it shouldn’t be difficult to find an appropriate server close to you.
-In the List view, categories include Country, Response Time, and Load.
+IPVanish features a robust and growing list of over 1,600 servers in over 75 countries, so it shouldn’t be difficult to find an appropriate server close to you.
+In List view, categories include Country, Response Time, and Load.

 - In the General settings menu, you can set the app behavior on startup, when the app opens, and when you close it.
 At the bottom of the page are buttons to contact customer support and to enable “Simple mode.”
-Simple mode just shows you two drop down lists for country and city, and a connect button.
+Simple mode just shows you two drop-down lists for country and city, plus a connect button.

 - This menu sets which VPN Protocol is used.
 Options include PPTP, L2TP, and OpenVPN TCP/UDP.
-There’s more details about the various protocols here.
+There are more details about the various protocols here.
 If you don’t know what any of that means, we recommend using the OpenVPN TCP protocol for Windows, Mac, and Linux.